bbauska/W3Cx-2of5/README.md

 <h3 id="ch5-1-2">5.1.2 Module 5 - Content</h3>

-**5.1 Introduction: **You will be combining HTML and CSS to create more complex pages.
+<b>5.1 Introduction: </b>You will be combining HTML and CSS to create more
+complex pages.

-**5.2 Tables: **Tables can be a great way of organizing your content — learn when to use tables, and when to avoid them.
+<b>5.2 Tables: </b>Tables can be a great way of organizing your content —
+learn when to use tables, and when to avoid them.

-**5.3 Multimedia: **Learn the best methods for including audio and video in your page.
+<b>5.3 Multimedia: <b>Learn the best methods for including audio and video
+in your page.

-**5.4 Embedding content: **Learn about iframes and some advanced image tag attributes, ismap and usemap. ***Note:** This section is optional material included for the curious.
+<b>5.4 Embedding content: <b>Learn about iframes and some advanced image
+tag attributes, ismap and usemap. ***Note:** This section is optional material included for the curious.
 It will not appear on any graded question.*

-**5.5 CSS tricks: **Here, we will introduce some next level methods for making awesome Web pages.
+<b>5.5 CSS tricks: <b>Here, we will introduce some next level methods for
+making awesome Web pages.

-**5.5 Recipe project: **Separate your CSS and HTML into their own files for cleaner, easier coding.
+<b>5.5 Recipe project: <b>Separate your CSS and HTML into their own files
+for cleaner, easier coding.

 <h3 id="ch5-1-3">5.1.3 A World of Possibilities</h3>